Get home bag backpack

 What to Add to Your Get Home Bag List for Multi-day Travel

-Assuming you live more than 25 miles from where you work, you should get ready for extra days of travel.
-Assuming you live 25 – 50 miles from work, you should be great with simply adding somewhat more food and ensuring that you have some way to filter water.
-Those that live 50+ miles from work should search for more creative ways of making the trip.
-Perhaps the idea of placing a folding bicycle in your trunk in case you at any point need to return home under your power.
+If you live more than 25 miles from your work, you should prepare for extra days of travel.
+If you live 25 – 50 miles from work, you should be fine with adding some more food and ensuring that you have some way to filter water.

 Where to store your Get Home Bag?